Important Elements of a Contract

 The most important thing to realize about a contract is that it sets the expectations of the job.
 It should accurately detail who is involved, where the work is, how much it will cost, when it will be done, and very specific details on what is (and isn’t) included in the price.
 We’ll go into these in more depth, but first, let’s start with the introduction.

 One of the first things your contract should define is who you are doing business with: your name(s) should be in full and correct, and the location of your home should be detailed to include a legal description.
 Knowing the legal name of the company you are contracting with is important and it may be different than the individual you have been working with.
 This isn’t necessarily bad, it’s just a point to be aware of.
 And in the event there is a conflict, this is the entity that you must notify.

-Depending on your contract type (fixed price or cost-plus), the price should be listed and spelled out like it would be on a check…in numerical and written.
+Depending on your contract type (fixed-price contract or cost-plus contract), the price should be listed and spelled out as it would be on a check…in numerical and written.
 This is to avoid mistakes and misunderstandings.
-There should also be time component, meaning when your house be done.
+There should also be a time component, meaning when your house is done.
 This is another critical component.
-Your contractor probably won’t be able to say that you’ll be done on “Tuesday the 14th at noon” and that may be ok for you, but it should at least have some time constraint such as within 4 weeks, or 4 months of the contract signature date.
+Your contractor probably won’t be able to say that you’ll be done on “Tuesday the 14th at noon” and that may be ok for you, but it should at least have some time constraint such as within four weeks or four months of the contract signature date.